Brushing up on Dementia Knowledge to Support Patients

 “The improved awareness of the illness has allowed practice staff to recognise the signs of dementia and treat patients in consideration of this.
 We appreciate that for many, dentists can be an intimidating place at the best of times, so we’re looking forward to using our new-found knowledge to help patients with dementia feel as at ease as possible.

 “What really stood out to me from the training is the progression of the disease and how it can impact everyone differently.
-I covered dementia very briefly at University, but don’t otherwise have any experience of the disease.
+I covered dementia very briefly at University, but don’t otherwise have any experience with the disease.
 The Dementia Friends training has been invaluable in this aspect.”

 Emma also shared her dental hygiene advice for carers of people with Dementia.